-As of December 31, 2003, we had \$338 million of indebtedness outstanding other than the notes, \$105 million of which were senior to the notes.
+As of September 30, 2003, we had \$336 million of indebtedness outstanding other than the notes, \$105 million of which were senior to the notes.
 The notes are also effectively subordinated in right of payment to all debt and other liabilities, including trade payables and other accrued liabilities, of all of our subsidiaries.
-Any right of ours to participate in any distribution of the assets of any of our subsidiaries upon liquidation, reorganization or insolvency of such subsidiary (and the consequent right of the holders of the notes to participate in those assets) will be subject to the claims of the creditors (including trade creditors) of such subsidiary, except to the extent that our claims as a creditor of such subsidiary may be recognized in which case our claims would still be subordinate to any security interest in the assets of such subsidiary and any indebtedness of such subsidiaries had approximately \$1,389 million of liabilities outstanding which would effectively rank senior to the notes.
+Any right of ours to participate in any distribution of the assets of any of our subsidiaries upon liquidation, reorganization or insolvency of such subsidiary (and the consequent right of the holders of the notes to participate in those assets) will be subject to the claims of the creditors (including trade creditors) of such subsidiary, except to the extent that our claims as a creditor of such subsidiary may be recognized in which case our claims would still be subordinate to any security interest in the assets of such subsidiary and any indebtedness of such subsidiary senior to the indebtedness held by us.
+As of September 30, 2003, our subsidiaries had approximately \$1,381 million of liabilities outstanding which would effectively rank senior to the notes.